anoadragon453/matrix-reminder-bot/RELEASING.md

 	The commit message should just be the changelog entry, with `X.Y.Z` as the title.

-1. Upload the release the PyPI:
+1. Upload the release to PyPI:

 	```sh
 	python3 setup.py sdist bdist_wheel